 Why is it called pickle?

 Before sodium bicarbonate was available, jeweler’s made their own pickle solution with alum.
 Alum is used to make pickles.
 I distinctly remember my grandma using alum for her pickles.
+There is another solution of citric acid and vinegar to use as pickle.

 What’s it for?